What is Basecamp?

 Where is Basecamp held?

 Basecamp is currently running in East Lothian.
-The club is held at Knox Academy in Haddington on Tuesday evenings.
+The club is held in Haddington on Wednesday evenings.
 We will be hosting two cohorts, once younger group and one older group.

 What is the cost?

 The total cost for the 37-week programme is £185.00

 How many children and young people can attend?